kaiser-rpg/KaiserRPG.github.io/pages/rule/gameplay/power.md

 In general, the presence of equipment, cloths, and even most artifacts do not need to be included when determining affected presence as long as it is on the target's person.

 For example, if you were to cast the spell Invisibility at the Base Degree you can affect a maximum of 10 presence.
 So, you can target three creatures with 3 presence each, two creatures with 5 presence each, or one creature with 6 presence and another with 4 presence.
-Anything the creature is carrying does not count toward the presence total.
+Anything the creature is carrying, that is also not sentient) does not count toward the presence total.
 So, a target holding a magic sword with the presence of 12 would still turn the sword invisible until they drop it.
 But since the sword has a presence higher than the spells affected amount the sword cannot be targeted.

 ### Target Selection
 You are not able to specify targets for an area attack unless otherwise listed.
 If you are unaware of a creature's existence within the area, you cannot deselect them even if the power allows.